robert-hh/Micropython-Editor/README.md

 **2.65** Check for invalid key sequence.
 Show the search item in "not found" messages

-**2.66** Fix an display error when doing a left click beyond the end of text durin line edit
+**2.66** Fix an display error when doing a left click beyond the end of text during line edit

 **2.67** Make double click in the text more consistent.
 Mark/Unmark always requires a double click.

 **2.68** Make double click timed.
 Time is < 2 seconds

+**2.69** Minor reorganisation in the function get_input.
+Firt version of a Window 10 front-end.

+**2.70** Move character under the cursor left/right with the Alt-Left/Alt-Right key.